Ripnrip/Agentic-News-Transformer/README.md

 ## Required API Keys

-The following API keys should be set in your environment variables:
+- The following API keys should be set in your environment variables:
-- `OPENAI_API_KEY`: For content generation
+- `OPENAI_API_KEY`: For content and audio generation
-- `ELEVENLABS_API_KEY`: For audio generation
 - `SYNC_SO_API_KEY`: For avatar video generation
+- Optional: `OPENAI_VOICE` to select a specific TTS voice
 - AWS credentials for S3 uploads

 ## Avatars